Passport How It Works Compare Technology Team FAQ Contact Get in Touch

 SSRN Electronic Journal · Paper #6584859

 This paper introduces a multi-engine scoring framework purpose-built for anti-money laundering compliance in the art market.
-The system employs three independent scoring engines — Client (CSE), Artwork (ASE), and Transaction (TSE) — comprising 26 proprietary variables and 10 contextual modifiers.
-Using softmax-based aggregation, the framework produces composite risk scores that enable art dealers and compliance officers to meet obligations under EU Regulation 2024/1624 (AMLAR) with computational precision rather than subjective judgment.
+The system employs two independent scoring engines — Owner Risk Score (ORS) and Asset & Context Risk Score (ARS) — comprising 15 proprietary variables and 7 contextual modifiers.
+Using weighted aggregation, the framework produces composite risk scores that enable art dealers and compliance officers to meet obligations under EU Regulation 2024/1624 (AMLAR) with computational precision rather than subjective judgment.

 Risk Variables